ShelbyZ/node-ucwa/README.md

 # Version
 - 1.0.3
   * Fixed issue with Http server constructor not needing null as options parameter
   * Fixed issue with failing OPTIONS request missing CORS-related headers
+  * Adding origin parameter to be used with Access-Control-Allow-Origin header
 - 1.0.2
   * Fixed issue running node-ucwa from a script
   * Updating certificate for localhost